mmbman/Katagiri/1983-12-21-Blue-Cliff-Record-Case-49-Talk-1.md

 [...]
 Defense and offense, both exist simultaneously in our lives.

 “Piercing, penetrating”: when you try to educate, when you try to teach somebody, you have to “pierce.”
 “You have to pierce” means you have to hit the drum, and take away the flag of [the] egoistic sense.
 The word “piercing” means, even if you use [only] one word, [that] one word must be piercing into the human heart.
-And also, that education must be “penetrating” others.
-That means your education – with words, with mind, with attitude – must be based on *compassion*.
+And also, that education must be “penetrating” others: that means your education – with words, with mind, with attitude – must be based on *compassion*.
 Otherwise, you cannot penetrate.

 So, here it says, “one takes the drum.”
 That means using the expedient ways, expedient methods – words, physical actions, and also thinking.
 Anyway, we can approach to the people and teach, and educate; simultaneously that expedient method must penetrate the other’s life.
 So that is “offense,” offense of the fortress.

 When you teach, positively you have to teach, you have to educate.
 Initiatively, you have to move toward.
 For this, that education or teaching requires kindness, compassion.
 In other words, true heart: looking [at] human life for the long run, and *then* you have to teach.
 Even though you use one word which is very piercing into other people’s hearts, it is not something “piercing,” because it is based on compassion.
 Compassion lets you see human life, your life and others’ life, for the long run; otherwise, your education, your teaching, and your presence doesn’t penetrate others.
 So that’s why positively you have to take care of your life, and also you have to teach others’ lives.

 In order to teach others, simultaneously you have to “defend” yourself, against external [and] internal attacks.
-That means, externally, internally, there are *many* things.
-So you have to know the many things externally, you have to know many things internally.
+That means, externally, internally, there are *many* things, so you have to know the many things externally, you have to know many things internally.
 That means you have to know yourself, your past life, and present life, future life, and also front and back, and to the right, to the left – you have to know many things.
 And then you can defend yourself against external and internal attack.

 If you read the *Diamond Sutra*, it always [talks about] a bodhisattva’s life, [in] which they always are careful to take care of their life, watching over the many things externally and internally, so they don’t fall into a pitfall on purpose or consciously.